How to resize logical volume management devices that use Azure Disk Encryption

 df -h /datalvm2

-Screenshot showing the code that checks the size of the file system.
-The result is highlighted.
+Screenshot showing the code that checks the size of the file system with the result highlighted.

 Extend an LVM-on-crypt volume by adding a new PV